Ecological-and-Evolutionary-Genomics/eeg2018/README.md

     - Exercise 3: <https://github.com/Ecological-and-Evolutionary-Genomics/eeg2018/wiki/Exercise-3---Feb-12---PATRIC>
 - using IMG and MG-RAST for comparative genomics and metagenomics
 - using Galaxy for comparative genomics and metagenomics
-- using the Arctic Region Supercomputing Center for taxonomic identification of short reads
+- using the Research Computing Services HPC cluster: <https://github.com/Ecological-and-Evolutionary-Genomics/eeg2018/wiki/March-26----RCS-Supercomputer-Tutorial>

 ### Taxonomic identification
 - from amplicon sequencing of ribosomal RNA genes, with mothur